bujars/cunyhack/README.md

 # Unconsumed

-Unconsumed is mobile platform that allows resturants to post unconsumed food and non-profits to be able to reserve the food and then use it to distribute it to those in need
+Unconsumed is mobile platform that allows restaurants to post unconsumed food and non-profits to be able to reserve the food and then use it to distribute it to those in need

 ## How to get started